mcdemarco/prepub/README.md

 PrePub produces a Twine HTML file that, when opened in a browser, shows you the PrePub options and lets you download its Pandoc Markdown output.
 To make this happen, do one of the following:

+* In **Twine 2.4** or later, open your story, then click Build, then Proof.
-* In **Twine 2**, open your story, then click on the story menu arrow next to your story title (in the lower left hand corner of the UI) and select View Proofing Copy.
+* Inan earlier **Twine 2**, open your story, then click on the story menu arrow next to your story title (in the lower left hand corner of the UI) and select View Proofing Copy.
 * In **Twine 1**, open or create a story (under the File menu).
 Then, in the Story menu under Story Formats, select PrePub as the story format.
 Choose Test Play.
 (You may need to restart Twine 1 if you installed PrePub while it was running.)
 If you Publish or Build to a file instead, you will need to manually open the resulting HTML file in a browser.
 * In [TweeGo](http://www.motoslave.net/tweego/) or another external Twine compiler, install the PrePub story format and compile your story according to [the compiler's documenatation](http://www.motoslave.net/tweego/docs/#getting-started-story-formats).
 You will need to open the resulting HTML file in a browser.